 How much faster?
-Depending on the exact trim level, the DSG equipped Mk7 GTI is about two-tenths of a second faster to 60 miles per hour at 5.8 seconds on average, compared to 6.0 seconds for the manual.
+Depending on the exact trim level, the DSG-equipped Mk7 GTI is about two-tenths of a second faster to 60 mph at 5.8 seconds on average, compared to 6.0 seconds for the manual.
 Similarly, it is about two-tenths of a second faster in the quarter-mile, averaging 14.3 seconds over 14.5 for the manual transmission Mk7 GTI.

-Most DSG-equipped models also feature a 'Sport' mode in addition to 'drive' or 'manual' modes.
+Most DSG-equipped models also feature a 'Sport' mode and 'drive' or 'manual' modes.
 Sport mode changes the programming to be a bit more aggressive and not as focused on maximum efficiency and miles per gallon.
-The result is that it shifts faster, holds gears longer, downshifts to make use of engine-braking, and is generally more responsive for sporty driving.
+The result is that it shifts faster, holds gears longer, downshifts to use engine braking, and is generally more responsive for sporty driving.
 On many vehicles, Sport mode may also change the responsiveness or power of the engine, firmness of the suspension, or make other changes to enhance the driving experience.

 There is one side-effect of the fast-shifting on DSG-equipped vehicles, which people tend to either love or hate.
 The "DSG Fart," as it's known in most enthusiast circles, is a loud 'crack' from the exhaust which occurs in between shifts on hard acceleration.

 Although this is fairly muffled on factory vehicles, the more free-flowing the exhaust, the more likely you are to hear it.
-The sound itself is the result of the engine computer pulling timing from the ignition cycle when the shift occurs; This allows the engine RPMs to fall appropriately, the shift to occur, and for the next gear to be engaged smoothly.
-A small amount of unburned fuel passes into the exhaust on this process and ignites, creating this sound.
+The sound itself is the result of the engine computer pulling timing from the ignition cycle when the shift occurs, allowing the engine RPMs to fall appropriately, the shift to occur, and the next gear to be engaged smoothly.
+A small amount of unburned fuel passes into the exhaust in this process and ignites, creating this sound.
 This timing cut is the same reason you hear a loud pop on upshifts from race cars equipped with sequential or DCT transmissions.

 History Of The DSG Transmission